Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Experiments

 \subsubsection{Datasets}

-To comprehensively evaluate the proposed framework, we conduct experiments on seven widely used real-world directed graph datasets, covering three distinct network typologies: citation networks, co-occurrence networks, and weblink networks.
+To comprehensively evaluate the proposed framework, we conduct experiments on seven widely used real-world directed graph datasets, covering three distinct network domains.
 These datasets collectively cover a broad spectrum of structural characteristics, including varying graph scales, feature dimensionalities, and degrees of homophily and heterophily.
-Table~\ref{tab:dataset_stats} summarizes their key statistics, and detailed descriptions are provided below.
+Table~\ref{tab:dataset_stats} summarizes their key statistics.